lni-dev/data/README.md

 Replace `[version]` with the version you want to use.

 ## Getting Started
+A data can be converted to a json string and vice verca.
+### data to json
 First create a data using the static methods of `SOData`. `SOData.newOrderedDataWithKnownSize(10)` will create a new data, which is backed by an `ArrayList` with the initial capacity 10.
 It is possible to add more than 10 entries.
 <br><br>